KenStager/sms_spam_detector/Grading_Checklist.md

 ### Summary of Review

-Overall, your code aligns well with the grading criteria from the `Module 21 Challenge.pdf`:
+Overall, the code aligns well with the grading criteria from the `Module 21 Challenge.pdf`:

 - **SMS Classification Function:** Full compliance with requirements (50 points).
 - **SMS Prediction Function:** Full compliance with requirements (30 points).